Node:Autofrisk, Next:Using Autofrisk, Previous:Using Autoconf Macros, Up:Autoconf Support

 that has an internal dependency, Autofrisk emits a

-check (see Autoconf Macros), which altogether
+GUILE_MODULE_REQUIRED check (see Autoconf Macros), which altogether

-form the body of AUTOFRISK_CHECKS
+form the body of AUTOFRISK_CHECKS.

-script to exit with
+GUILE_MODULE_REQUIRED causes the configure script to exit with

 an error message if the specified module is not available; it enforces a